SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 ### How do I earn reputation for the bot to participate in chatrooms?

-For an user to be able to speak in chat, they need 20 reputation.
+For a user to be able to speak in chat, they need 20 reputation.
 The proper way [to earn this 20 reputation is listed here][4].

 > If you want a sockpuppet to have reputation, then earn it.
 That's what I do with my sockpuppets, and I certainly have a lot more opportunities to abuse the system than y'all do.
 If you can't play it straight while creating your bot,